-- 1st Offense: May result in a removal from the class for the remainder of the period and a parent-teacher contact required. - 2nd Offense: May result in a removal from the class for the remainder of the period, a parent-teacher contact required, and a Central or Saturday Detention may be given. - 3rd Offense: Removal from the class for the remainder of the period and a parent-teacher conference required; a Central or Saturday Detention may be given.
+- 1st Offense: May result in a removal from the class for the remainder of the period and a parent-teacher contact required and/or central detention. - 2nd Offense: May result in a removal from the class for the remainder of the period, a parent-teacher contact required, and a Central Detention or suspension may be given.